tpetroel/GPS_Cluster_Code/README.md

 Load the R file into Program R or R Studio
 Change the working directory in the .R file to the folder that contains the example .dbf

-Make sure all needed packages are installed prior to runnnig this code.
+Make sure all needed packages are installed prior to running this code.
 Run all lines, final output is a shapefile of cluster locations.

 The example data were collected with a Lotek 7000MU GPS collar.
 Use of GPS data collected by other types of collars will need to adjust column names according to specific collar company formats.